DaveHJT/Damage-Minecraft-Squid-Workshop-Project/README.md

   	/scoreboard players add damage 10

-You can change 10 to any amount of damage, note that player has health of 20.
+You can change 10 to any amount of damage(positive integer), note that player has health of 20.